Jestersly/Trade_Tool_Treasury/README.md

 This Code provides the Funding Rates for contracts.
 - If the Funding Rate is **low or 0** you will get a relatively smaller fee.
-- If the Funding Rate is **positive** you need to pay a relatively higher fee.
+- If the Funding Rate is **positive** you have to pay a relatively higher fee.
 - If the Funding Rate is **negative** you will get a a negative fee (they will fund you a bit instead of demanding fees such that the amount will come to an equilibrium)

 🟨| Funding Rate is between -5% to 5%